NASA: Space stations

-In 1993, the Clinton Administration announced that the Space Station Freedom would become the International Space Station in an agreement with the Russian Federation.
-This allowed the Russians to maintain their space program through an infusion of American currency to maintain their status as one of the two premier space programs.
-While the United States built and launched the majority of the International Space Station, Russia, Canada, Japan, and the European Space Agency all contributed components.
-Despite NASA's insistence that costs would be kept at a budget of $17.4, they kept rising and NASA had to transfer funds from other programs to keep the International Space Station solvent.
-Ultimately, the total cost of the station was $150 billion, with the United States paying for two-thirds.
-Following the Space Shuttle Columbia disaster in 2003, NASA was forced to rely on Russian Soyuz launches for its astronauts and the 2011 retirement of the Space Shuttle accelerated the station's completion.
+Consequently, the Clinton Administration announced in 1993 that Space Station Freedom would be absorbed into what became the ISS program via a bilateral agreement with Russia.
+This infusion of American currency allowed Russia to preserve its faltering space sector post-Cold War and maintain its status as a premier spaceflight power.
+While the US financed and constructed the majority of the ISS, Russia, Canada, Japan, and the ESA provided critical hardware and modules.
+Though NASA initially projected costs to remain at $17.4 billion, budget overruns continually forced the agency to transfer funds from other programs.
+Ultimately, the total developmental and construction cost of the station approached $150 billion, with the US funding roughly two-thirds.
+Following the Columbia disaster in 2003, NASA grew reliant on Russian Soyuz spacecraft for astronaut transport, and the retirement of the Space Shuttle in 2011 punctuated the transition to operational dependency until American commercial solutions matured.

-In the 1980s, right after the first flight of the Space Shuttle, NASA started a joint program with the Department of Defense to develop the Rockwell X-30 National Aerospace Plane.
-NASA realized that the Space Shuttle, while a massive technological accomplishment, would not be able to live up to all its promises.
-Designed to be a single-stage-to-orbit spaceplane, the X-30 had both civil and military applications.
-With the end of the Cold War, the X-30 was canceled in 1992 before reaching flight status.
+Concurrently in the 1980s, NASA partnered with the Department of Defense to develop the Rockwell X-30 National Aerospace Plane.
+Recognizing that the Space Shuttle could not fulfill all of its economic and rapid-turnaround promises, NASA intended the X-30 to operate as a true single-stage-to-orbit spaceplane with both civil and military utility.
+With the end of the Cold War reducing defense spending, the X-30 was canceled in 1992 before achieving flight status.